dalelotts/project-euler/3-largest-prime-factor/README.md

 1. Divide by 2 until the remaining `value` modulo 2 is not equal to zero.
 1. Divide remaining `value` by three and all odd numbers less than the square root of the remaining `value`, saving the modulo zero numbers as largest prime.
-1. Return the saved prime.
+1. Return the max of the saved prime and the remaining value.